MauDib420/FFCP-Marlin-Public/README.md

   <h3 align="center">FFCP-Marlin-Public</h3>

   <p align="center">
-    Guide with files and firmware to modify the Flashforge Creator Pro to use a Dragon Hotend, BMG Extruder, and SKR 1.4 Turbo with BLTouch.
+    Guide with files and firmware to modify the Flashforge Creator Pro to use a Hemera Extruder with Volcano Hotend, and BTT SKR 1.4 Turbo + 30amp Mosfets with BLTouch, running Marlin 2.0.7.2
     <br />
-    <a href="https://github.com/temeyers/FFCP-Marlin-Public"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/MauDib420/FFCP-Marlin-Public"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/temeyers/FFCP-Marlin-Public/issues">Report Bug</a>
+    <a href="https://https://github.com/MauDib420/FFCP-Marlin-Public/issues">Report Bug</a>
     ·
-    <a href="https://github.com/temeyers/FFCP-Marlin-Public/issues">Request Feature</a>
+    <a href="https://https://github.com/MauDib420/FFCP-Marlin-Public/issues">Request Feature</a>
   </p>
 </p>